Epicureanism - Wikipedia

 Epicureanism - Hedonism, Atomism, Pleasure | Britannica

 Epicureanism - Hedonism, Atomism, Pleasure: Philosophy was, for Epicurus, the art of living, and it aimed at the same time both to assure happiness and to supply means to achieve it.
-As for science, Epicurus was concerned only with the practical end in view.

 |